MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/register-deploy-plugins.md

 > [!IMPORTANT]
 > Do not register any plug-in or custom workflow activity unless it is obtained from a reliable and trusted source.

- For more information about registering plug-ins, see the CDS for Apps topic [Register a plug-in](/powerapps/developer/common-data-service/register-plug-in.md).
+ For more information about registering plug-ins, see the Common Data Service (CDS) for Apps topic [Register a plug-in](/powerapps/developer/common-data-service/register-plug-in.md).

 <a name="bkmk_pluginstor"></a>